gerbv/gerbv/README-release.txt

 =)	update the NEWS file with some sort of release notes.
 	Check in changes

+=)      if there were any new developers added then update the
+        ./utils/umap file.

 =)	update the ChangeLog with 'cvs2cl.pl'.
 Check in changes.
         ./utils/cvs2cl.pl -U ./utils/umap